 Learning different languages can open deeper understanding of our mother tongue.
 Again, metaphors increasing connections – studying other martial arts should deepen your understanding of your own.
 But you need that foundational art.

-Look back at Bruce Lee.
+Look back to Bruce Lee.
 Read his notebooks!
 His core art was Wing Chun, but look to his constant research to see how he made new connections.
 Generative grammar indeed!

 Review the material I am (re)presenting.
 The influences are clearly enumerated and these posts an exegesis.
 Ultimately you should not agree with everything you read here but I hope you find something of value or new doors** to open.